One skill that every nurse should have in their arsenal is being able to start an IV for any patient, at any time.

 Always start shallow, and slowly keep going deeper until you strike gold.
 Also keep in mind that if you can see a vein, then it’s not all that deep.

-Typically you should go in bevel up, but occasionally you may need to go bevel down.
+Typically you should go in bevel up, but there is such a technique as going bevel down.
 The rationale is that for shallower veins where you keep puncturing all the way through, you need to reverse the bevel angle to avoid it.

 Know the anatomy